 Particulars of Loans Guarantees or Investments

-No loan guarantee or investment made by your Companyunder Section 186 of the Companies Act 2013.
+During the year 2020-21 there was no loan guarantee or investment made by your Companyunder Section 186 of the Companies Act 2013.

 Particulars of Contracts or Arrangements made with Related Parties